"Highpointing" -- Summiting United States Highpoints for Fun, Fitness, Friends, Focus, and Folly

 50 state plaque, hardwood, engraved (climb all 50 highpoints)

-To date (Second Quarter, 2017), 286 individuals have been documented to have completed all 50 state highpoints and 559 have reached the summits of the 48 contiguous states.
+To date (First Quarter, 2018), 302 individuals have been documented to have completed all 50 state highpoints and 589 have reached the summits of the 48 contiguous states.
 At the same time, reaching the summits of ALL state highpoints need not be the objective.
 As indicated by the award program, individuals are encouraged to complete as many highpoints as their time, interest, and physical ability permits.

 V. Records and Folly